emg110/socialytics/README.md

 1- Clone this project

+2- Optionally-- Create a folder under project, name it "security" and put public and private keys to be used for SSL/TLS on HTTPS

-2- Optionally-- Run: _npm install -g pm2_
+3- Optionally-- Run: _npm install -g pm2_

-3- Config your session_id  from your browser on Instagram website (within Instagram cookies!).
+4- Config your session_id  from your browser on Instagram website (within Instagram cookies!).

-4- In CMD go to project root folder
+5- In CMD go to project root folder

-5- Run: _npm install_ then Run:_npm start_  (or optionally Run: _pm2 start src/_)
+6- Run: _npm install_ then Run:_npm start_  (or optionally Run: _pm2 start src/_)

-6- Go to localhost:PORT (Check the config for port) and start analysing Instagram!
+7- Go to localhost:PORT (Check the config for port) and start analysing Instagram!

 **`Contributors:`**